 Meal rhythm

-Great Danes grow through distinct phases, each with different nutritional needs and health considerations.
-Understanding these stages helps you feed correctly and catch problems early.
+Great Danes grow through distinct phases, each with different nutrition, activity, and health considerations.
+Understanding these stages helps you keep growth steady without adding unnecessary joint or digestive risk.

 Birth - 8 weeks